 Energinet and National Grid Viking Link Ltd. have published a Project Information Leaflet highlighting the project proposals and any potential impacts.
 To download a copy, please click here.

 The GB Phase 1 consultation on site options for the converter station and landfall point took place between 11 April and 20 May 2016.
 On 22 August 2016, preferred sites were confirmed for a landfall and converter station.

 Between 5 September and 14 October 2016, the project held a Phase 2 consultation on the underground DC cable route corridor options between the preferred landfall and converter station sites and on 14 December 2016, confirmed a preferred route corridor option for the underground DC cables with options to route around settlements at the northern and southern end of the corridor.
 On 15 March 2017, the route options at the north and south ends of the corridor were confirmed.

 The Phase 2 consultation also invited thoughts on the design options for the proposed converter station.
-This feedback will be provided to the local planning authority as part of the planning application and to develop a design code for the converter station.
+This feedback will be provided to the local planning authorities as part of the planning applications for the UK Onshore Scheme.